stevearc/stevearc.github.io/_posts/2011-12-30-code-snippets.md

 So looking back at `canMove()`, it makes sense.
-If we are trying to move in a direction that are adjacent to either of our previous two travel directions, we don't allow that.
+If we are trying to move in a direction that is adjacent to either of our previous two travel directions, we don't allow that.
 Okay, there's one more piece to this that I need to add.
 What happens if you start off with your goal North of you, then you bug around to the point where the goal is South?
 Because of the way that we're storing